psmithiv/nioc/README.md

 <b>NOTE: Since nioc.js is requiring/loading the definitions file.
 The path is relative to 'node_modules/nioc/lib'.
 It is recommended that you set the NODE_PATH environmental variable to the root of your application and reference your bean/module file from there.</b>

-Additionally, there are two other properties that may also be specified on the bean object: 'config' and 'postConstruct'.
+Additionally, there are three other properties that may also be specified on the bean object: 'config', 'postConstruct', and 'singleton'.

 #### "config"
 NIoc will create a new instance of the module and pass the value of the config property as an attribute to the method specified.